 P: I have some fun things coming for you.
 We are going to do the regular shit first.
 Of all of the songs you have released, which one is the best, in terms of quality and why?

 J: If I have to pick one song that meets all of the things I am looking for, I would have to say, “Imaginary.”
-The song is well mixed, and the concept is good.
+The song is well-mixed, and the concept is good.
 On top of that, it’s also a good song to bump to.
-People can jam to that, so it meets all of the components to a good song.
+People can jam to that, so it meets all of the components of a good song.
 I think that “My Side” also has those, but I also think I need to do another mix on that just to make it sound crispier.